bitrise-io/devcenter/_articles/en/team-management/organizations/managing-apps.md

 ---
 Organizations can own several apps, with different (or the same, if that's what you need) groups working on different apps.
 Apps can be transferred between private accounts and organization accounts any time, quickly and easily.

-## Adding new apps to an organization
+## Adding new apps to an Organization

 A new app can be added directly to an organization.
 You can do this either from the organization's **Account settings** page or from the Dashboard of an account that is a member of the organization.